 In 1775, the Empress Maria Theresa gave consent to guild of seventeen tanners in Žužemberk, and it became an important trade, with merchants in Žužemberk making trousers, aprons, wine-skins and wheat sacks.

+The castle served as a prison for many years, but was depopulated in 1893.
 During the Second World War, Italian troops were stationed at the castle and guerrillas set it on fire.
 In February 1945, Žužemberk, being a stronghold of German collaborators Domobranci, was attacked by Allied bombers.
-The castle was heavily damaged but not destroyed (as the church was), and restoration work began in the 1960s.
+The castle was heavily damaged but not destroyed (as the church was), and restoration work began in the 1960s. Žužemberk has an exceptional cultural heritage, and the municipality has 54 recognized cultural monuments, 12 of which are sites of national importance. Žužemberk Castle is a prominent medieval fortress rising above the Krka River.
+During the summer months festivities are held in the castle courtyard, managed by the tourism association since 1997.
+A municipal holiday is held on 15 July.
+Saint Nicholas' Church in Žužemberk is the oldest surviving church in the area.

 The church was first built in the Gothic style in the 13th century.
 Its frescoes, with one of the most notable depicting Adam and Eve, date from the 14th century.
 Saint Agnes' Church dates from somewhat later in the 13th century.
 Saints Hermagoras and Fortunatus Church was completed in 1769, was burned down in 1945 by the order of Partisan commander Pero Popivoda, and only renovated in the late 20th century after Slovenia became independent.
 The route of a Roman road along the slopes of hills in Acerva (Ivančna Gorica) was in use until 1859, when it was replaced with another road through the Krka Valley.

 There are also several graves and a monument to the Second World War on Tumplac Hill (305 meters or 1,001 feet).
 It was created by sculptor Marjan Tepine and was erected in 1961.
+Literature:

 Statistical Office of the Republic of Slovenia,